-- But Paul said, "I am a Jew from Tarsus in Cilicia, a citizen of no insignificant city.
-I beg you, allow me to speak to the people." - When he had given him permission, Paul, standing on the stairs, beckoned with his hand to the people.
+But Paul said, "I am a Jew from Tarsus in Cilicia, a citizen of no insignificant city.
+I beg you, allow me to speak to the people."

+When he had given him permission, Paul, standing on the stairs, beckoned with his hand to the people.
 When there was a great silence, he spoke to them in the Hebrew language, saying,

-- "Brothers and fathers, listen to the defense which I now make to you." - When they heard that he spoke to them in the Hebrew language, they were even more quiet.
+- "Brothers and fathers, listen to the defence which I now make to you." - When they heard that he spoke to them in the Hebrew language, they were even more quiet.

 He said, "I am indeed a Jew, born in Tarsus of Cilicia, but brought up in this city at the feet of Gamaliel, instructed according to the strict tradition of the law of our fathers, being zealous for God, even as you all are today.
-I persecuted this Way to the death, binding and delivering into prisons both men and women, as also the high priest and all the council of the elders testify, from whom also I received letters to the brothers, and traveled to Damascus to bring them also who were there to Jerusalem in bonds to be punished.
+I persecuted this Way to the death, binding and delivering into prisons both men and women, as also the high priest and all the council of the elders testify, from whom also I received letters to the brothers, and travelled to Damascus to bring them also who were there to Jerusalem in bonds to be punished.

 - "As I made my journey and came close to Damascus, about noon suddenly a great light shone around me from the sky.
 I fell to the ground and heard a voice saying to me, 'Saul, Saul, why are you persecuting me?'
 I answered, 'Who are you, Lord?'
-He said to me, 'I am Jesus of Nazareth, whom you persecute.' - "Those who were with me indeed saw the light and were afraid, but they didn't understand the voice of him who spoke to me.
+He said to me, 'I am Yeshua of Nazareth, whom you persecute.' - "Those who were with me indeed saw the light and were afraid, but they didn't understand the voice of him who spoke to me.
 I said, 'What shall I do, Lord?'
 The Lord said to me, 'Arise, and go into Damascus.
 There you will be told about all things which are appointed for you to do.'
 When I couldn't see for the glory of that light, being led by the hand of those who were with me, I came into Damascus.

-- 12 "One Ananias, a devout man according to the law, well reported of by all the Jews who lived in Damascus, came to me, and standing by me said to me, 'Brother Saul, receive your sight!'
+12 "One Hananiah, a devout man according to the Torah, well reported of by all the Jews who lived in Damascus, came to me, and standing by me said to me, 'Brother Saul, receive your sight!'
 In that very hour I looked up at him.
 He said, 'The God of our fathers has appointed you to know his will, and to see the Righteous One, and to hear a voice from his mouth.
 For you will be a witness for him to all men of what you have seen and heard.
 Now why do you wait?
-Arise, be baptized, and wash away your sins, calling on the name of the Lord.' - "When I had returned to Jerusalem and while I prayed in the temple, I fell into a trance and saw him saying to me, 'Hurry and get out of Jerusalem quickly, because they will not receive testimony concerning me from you.'
+Arise, be immersed, and wash away your sins, calling on the name of the Lord.'

+"When I had returned to Jerusalem and while I prayed in the temple, I fell into a trance and saw him saying to me, 'Hurry and get out of Jerusalem quickly, because they will not receive testimony concerning me from you.'
 I said, 'Lord, they themselves know that I imprisoned and beat in every synagogue those who believed in you.
-When the blood of Stephen, your witness, was shed, I also was standing by, consenting to his death, and guarding the cloaks of those who killed him.' - "He said to me, 'Depart, for I will send you out far from here to the Gentiles.'" - They listened to him until he said that; then they lifted up their voice and said, "Rid the earth of this fellow, for he isn't fit to live!" - As they cried out, threw off their cloaks, and threw dust into the air, the commanding officer commanded him to be brought into the barracks, ordering him to be examined by scourging, that he might know for what crime they shouted against him like that.
-When they had tied him up with thongs, Paul asked the centurion who stood by, "Is it lawful for you to scourge a man who is a Roman, and not found guilty?"
+When the blood of Stephen, your witness, was shed, I also was standing by, consenting to his death, and guarding the cloaks of those who killed him.'

+- "He said to me, 'Depart, for I will send you out far from here to the Gentiles." - They listened to him until he said that; then they lifted up their voice and said, "Rid the earth of this fellow, for he isn't fit to live!"